Bitcoin btc

 Join our Trading Community on Telegram

-When it comes to cryptocurrency mining profitability, it all comes down to balancing the initial cost of the Bitcoin mining machine, its power draw, and its hash rate.
-Once you have these figures, it’s easy to calculate your gains based on Bitcoin’s block reward and your electricity cost by using this mining calculator.
+Regarding cryptocurrency mining profitability, it all comes down to balancing the initial cost of the Bitcoin mining machine, its power draw, and its hash rate.
+Once you have these figures, using this mining calculator, it’s easy to calculate your gains based on Bitcoin’s block reward and your electricity cost.
 With that in mind, let’s take a look at which ASIC miner has the optimal balance.

 • Power draw: 3.25 kW